rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-view-backup-information/index.md

 If you have a long list of backups, you can search for the one that you want in the **Search** box.

 To view the settings for a particular backup, click its name in the list of backups.
-The **Backup details** page is displayed.
+The **Backup details** page displays.

 {{<image src="1842-2039-IMG-2.png" alt="" title="">}}

 - The **Configuration Details** section displays the configuration details for the backup.

 - The **Activity** list displays all the actions that a backup has performed (such as Backup, Cleanup, and Restore) listed historically.
 The most recent actions are at the top of the list.

   If the list of activities is long, you can limit the list by performing a search.
 Enter your search term in the **Search** box.
 You can search with the following terms:

   - Backup
   - Restore